 It’s OK of course to have a cute pet.
 What is wrong is when the same factors that create cuteness cause suffering or even a reduction in quality of life.
 Then we cross a line, like what happens to Scottish Fold cats.
+Or Munchkins.

-Other than Folds, I’m not going to talk about the merits or deficiencies of certain breeds.
+Other than these two, I’m not going to talk about the merits or deficiencies of certain breeds.
 Some are distinctly unhealthier than others, and some possibly shouldn’t be pets at all.
 I have a particular welfare concern with wildlife like sugar gliders as pets.
 However, most domestic species can (and do) lead high-quality lives if owners choose with their heads, not their hearts.

 Why We Love Animals

 There’s nothing wrong with liking the look of your pets.
 We all do.
 I remember being slightly offended when Loki’s breeder said she wasn’t happy with how his ears turned out.
 His ears?
 But they’re awesome!